altruios/namshubettulpa/public/namshubettulpa/chapters/another-plan.md

 "L_R::We're thinking about the way out dear.
 Maybe you just stick it in something, and it gets sucked out?"
 *Ada picked up a rock and tossed it on the needle.
-The rock violently ripped apart, turning inside out while shrinking into nothing* ~She had seen something like that before...~ 'A_R::Inside out, and shrinking... so at least 5D, so are we just seeing a corner?'
+The rock violently ripped apart into prismatic colors, turning inside out while shrinking into nothing* ~She had seen something like that before...~ 'A_R::Inside out, and shrinking... so at least 5D, so are we just seeing a corner?'